 At the kickoff meeting, the project sponsor and the project manager make their expectations clear.
 The project sponsor notes how they’ll hold the project manager accountable and how the project manager will hold everyone else accountable.

 These statements establish a clear system accountability.
-The project manager is ultimately responsible for the project’s success, but in order to succeed, the project manager expects everyone to be accountable and to hold each other accountable.
+The project manager is ultimately responsible for the project’s success, but to succeed, the project manager expects everyone to be accountable and to hold each other accountable.

 Highlight the Interconnectedness of Tasks

 Projects almost always include interdependent tasks.
 Some things need to happen in sequence to make the project successful.
 As a project manager lays out the details of a project to the team, the project manager should be intentional about highlighting the interconnectedness of tasks.

 Sometimes tasks run concurrently.
-This may happen out of necessity or in the interest of efficiency.
+It may happen out of necessity or in the interest of efficiency.
 After the tasks are completed, their work products are put to use in a subsequent task.
 The accountability structure works as in the example above.
 Those working on the subsequent task hold those working on the preceding tasks accountable.

 If one team member cannot start a task until another team member finishes their task, the dependent team member has a vested interest in the other team member’s success and will hold that team member accountable for timely and high-quality performance.

 Get Public Commitments on Action Items

 Project managers hold team meetings for a variety of reasons.
 One reason is to determine next steps based on how the project has progressed.
 When possible, things should go according to plan, but when unexpected issues come up, they need to be handled.
 The project manager can take care of many but not all.

 No matter who agrees to handle an issue, the team member who takes on an action item should make a public commitment.
 The commitment doesn’t have to be some formal affair, but everyone should know what is expected.
 When someone agrees to an action item, the project manager should make sure to capture exactly what is to be done and by when it should be completed.